 American Indian Jewelry made in the Southwestern United States is part of our American heritage as the Navajo Indians, Zuni Indians and the Hopi Indians of the American Southwest have been making Turquoise and Silver Jewelry for over one hundred years.
 Navajo Indian Jewelry is the most prevalent as the Navajo Indians learned how to Silversmith first, which was about 1865 when a Navajo Indian named Atsidi Sani learned the trade from the Spaniards.
 Turquoise had been being used since 200 B.C. by the Anasazi Indians, then the Santo Domingo Indians for Turquoise Healing and Turquoise Beads.

 The American Indian Turquoise Pendant to the left was made with Morenci Turquoise from Arizona.
 This Morenci Turquoise Pendant is absolutely beautiful as the Morenci Turquoise stone is outstanding and the Navajo Indian Silverwork complements the stone beautifully.
-This American Indian Turquoise Pendant is a classic example of high quality Navajo Turquoise Jewelry and additional information can be found on its presentation page.
+This American Indian Turquoise Pendant is a classic example of high quality Navajo Turquoise Jewelry.

 Above are two Turquoise Pendant Necklaces produced by Durango Silver Company.
 Both of these Turquoise Necklaces are completely unique and handcrafted by John Hartman of Durango Silver Company.
-The Turquoise Necklace on the left was made with Royston Turquoise, Rhodocrocite, Lapis and various other gemstones, additional information on this Silver Turquoise Necklace can be found on its presentation page.
+The Turquoise Necklace on the left was made with Royston Turquoise, Rhodocrocite, Lapis and various other gemstones.

 We hope you have gained some useful knowledge from our Turquoise Pendant educational presentation page.
 We invite you to learn more about Silver Jewelry, Indian Jewelry and Turquoise Jewelry by following the links in our Learning Center which has many other informational pages that we have written on topics related to Southwestern Silver Jewelry.
 In addition, we would like to invite you to join our E-Mail Newsletter - about once every other month we send out a Newsletter to inform our members of what's happening with Durango Silver Company, new products, specials for our members and more.
 We also have a monthly drawing from our members to Giveaway free Turquoise Jewelry from our company.
 Please take a moment to become one of our friends and future winners in our giveaway by signing in below.
 Thank you for reading this short informational page about Turquoise Pendants and we hope it will help you purchase your next Turquoise Pendant.